tidvn/tidvn/README.md

 # Hi there, I'm Phung Tien Dung👋

-- 🌱 I’m currently learning everything 🤣
+- 🔭 I’m a student at a university in Hanoi
-- 💬 Ask me about every thing
+- 🌱 I’m currently learning everything
 - 📫 How to reach me: Facebook

 ## Some Skill